oliverhaas/django-components/docs/getting_started/components_in_templates.md

----
-title: Components in templates
-weight: 3
----

 By the end of this section, we want to be able to use our components in Django templates like so:

 ```htmldjango